hideyosh1/replmower/README.md

 ## stuff i might do
 information's sparse on pads. i had to go to ibm's documentation and then linux.die.net information and then invisible island and then tldp.org until i finally found something. i recommend ibm's documentaiton on curses for this reason.

-## quality of life improvements
-i feel like we need to be nicer to people with small screens. thus, i will implement a fullscreen minimap mode where you can see all tiles. it'll be really easy to implement.